Food, Farming and Sustainability: A Whole Systems Approach for Farm-to-School Education for the Future of Food Security.

 Practices

-Building on our previous SARE grant (ONC21-097) Farm Education for core curriculum, we request funding to conduct an in-person 3-day conference for farmers and teachers interested in partnering to build school farm programs as a tool for growing a resilient and sustainable local food system and environment in the NCR.
+Building on our previous SARE grant (ONC21-097) Farm Education for core curriculum, we request funding to conduct an online, 21 video, conference for farmers and teachers interested in partnering to build school farm programs as a tool for growing a resilient and sustainable local food system and environment in the NCR.
 This conference will market heavily to small farmers, both urban and rural in the NCR, and provide curriculum and training to encourage whole systems approaches to education using the farm lifecycle as the foundational tool.
 By doing so, we can address a number of looming insecurities experienced by small farmers in our region including land access, ready markets, quality of life issues, and we can promote farming careers while helping future generations understand the relationship between agriculture and environmental health.

 • To include young adult interns in pre and post-conference development and data collection as an educational experience